suebeale/rick-morty/README.md

-# rick-morty
+# api-test
-Creating an API application to show Rick & Morty data
+testing an api